-At the very least make sure you never feel thirsty.
-Breastfeeding and staying hydrated are also great to help get rid of the postpartum pooch.
+At the very least, make sure you never feel thirsty.
+Breastfeeding and staying hydrated are also great tips to help get rid of the postpartum pooch.

 9. Learn baby’s hunger cues.

-The first sign your baby gives when they are hungry is licking their lips or making smacking/sucking noises.
+The first sign your baby gives when hungry is licking their lips or making smacking/sucking noises.
 They will then start to suck or try to suck on anything nearby.

-They will then begin their rooting reflex and you will see them turning their head and opening their mouth ready to accept a breast.
+A baby’s second hunger cue is to begin their rooting reflex, and you will see them turning their head and opening their mouth, ready to accept a breast.
 They then will start to bring their hands to their mouths.

-If they start fussing and crying, this is an indication they are really hungry.
+If they start fussing and crying, this is a hunger that indicates they are starving.
 You will need to calm them first before attempting to nurse them.